DevRelJam/BLR-APR-2025/README.md

 ## Call for Speakers ⭐️

 We are looking for DevRel professionals to present 15-minute lightning talks.
 Each talk will be a duo presentation focusing on core technologies and their integration.
-[Create an Issue here](https://github.com/devreljam/Call-For-Speakers/issues/new?template=call_for_speakers.yml) by 11:59 PM IST, 29th June 2025
+[Create an Issue here](https://github.com/devreljam/Call-For-Speakers/issues/new?template=call_for_speakers.yml) by 11:59 PM IST, 6th April 2025

 ---